fedexu/AndroidGameEngine/README.md

 To draw the Animation the Engine works with sprite sheets and can hold more sprites for each object.

+## Level Builder

+The Engine have a level builder written on html/jQuery.
+It offers an editor to add and move elements on the screen, positioned according to the level to be created you can export the composition by saving a json file with the necessary data.
+If you want, you can also later reload the built level through the import feature that arranges the elements as they were saved.

 ## Import the engine